benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 ### Akamai Caching

-NDe uses the [Akamai Content Delivery Framework](https://www.akamai.com/us/en/cdn/){:target="new-tab"} as the Edge caching solution for public service requests.
-It is utilized when the client makes a request for a NDe public resource configured to go through Akamai's Edge server.
+Nike uses the [Akamai Content Delivery Framework](https://www.akamai.com/us/en/cdn/){:target="new-tab"} as the Edge caching solution for public service requests.
+It is utilized when the client makes a request for a Nike public resource configured to go through Akamai's Edge server.
 Akamai caching and routing is managed though a set of configurations at Akamai.
 Akamai caching is bypassed in application to application calls because the requests do not go through Akamai.
 It is referred to as an Edge server because it is on the Edge of two networks, in this case the public internet and Nike's Edge router.
 Akamai operates on a set of configured rules that determine what resources can be cached, how long to cache the resource, and how to determine if the origin of the resource has an updated version (stale resource).
 Akamai retrieves a cached copy of the data that is as close to the caller as possible to ensure the quickest response time.
 Listed below are the Production domains that are routed to Akamai's Edge caching server:

 |Domain|Description|
 |---|---|